thisbejim/babel-react-webpack-hmr/README.md

-React starter project featuring es6 and react transpiling with babel and hot realoading with the webpack dev server.
+React starter project featuring es6 and react transpiling with babel and hot reloading with the webpack dev server.

 ## Usage